Comparing The Top 3 Vocal Synthesizers

 • Realistic voices through granular synthesis

-• Cloud-based for less strain on your device
+• Cloud-based, easing the load on your device

 • User-friendly and intuitive plugin